API Designer | API Design Tool | API Testing

 - Auto-generated console provides in-line and interactive documentation

 - Validate designs before writing any code with the mocking service

-RAML (RESTful API Modeling Language) is a machine readable design specification that is human friendly.
+RAML (RESTful API Modeling Language) and OAS are machine readable design specifications that can be easily understood by non-technical audiences.
 Without writing a single line of code, designers can perfect their API through active collaboration on API requirements and examples with customers, partners, internal engineers.
-Written a spec in Swagger/Open API?
-Import that too.

-As designers create the API specification, the context-aware shelf within API Designer auto-populates with methods, resources, parameters and security components most appropriate for current element of the API being designed, aligning efforts to best practice.
+As designers create the API specification, the context-aware shelf within API designer auto-populates with methods, resources, parameters and security components most appropriate for the current element of the API being designed, aligning efforts to best practice.

 With the mocking service, designers can share a real-time mock of the API design with other teams or engineers, letting mobile teams develop applications in parallel to API development, speeding delivery and ensuring APIs meet business requirements

-“As more and more APIs are defined by standard specifications, API design improves and becomes more consistent.
-Good API design helps developers maximize productivity and flexibility, eliminating the need for developers to waste countless hours struggling to consume RESTful APIs.”
+“As more and more APIs are defined by RAML, API design improves and becomes more consistent.
+Good API design helps developers maximize productivity and flexibility, eliminating the need to waste countless hours struggling to consume RESTful APIs.”

 Miško Hevery, AngularJS project founder